 Arrange the squares on the game board.
 Be sure to center each one

 Carefully glue each square to the game board.
 Wipe any excess

-glue from around the squares and in the holes.
+glue from the squares and holes.
 Let the glue dry, and

 you are ready to play.

 Tip: Glue the center square to the board

 first, then glue the four squares with eight lines coming out from their

 centers.
 Use these as placement guides as you glue the other